Loitering: Spain

 The Loitering and Ruffianry Law (in Spanish: "Ley de Vagos y Maleantes") of August 4, 1933, aimed to address issues related to vagrants, nomads, procurers, and other behaviors deemed antisocial.
 Popularly known as "La Gandula", the law gained consensus approval from all political groups during the Second Republic, with the intention of controlling beggars, unskilled ruffians, and procurers.

 Rather than imposing penalties, the law focused on preventative measures, including distancing, monitoring, and retaining individuals deemed potentially dangerous until their perceived threat had subsided.
 Unfortunately, its regulatory development distorted the law's original intent, establishing internment camps known as "Reformatories for Vagrants and Ruffians.
 This allowed for the arbitrary use of the law to persecute loitering and also to suppress individuals without means, both during the Second Republic and later during the Franco regime.

 During Francoist Spain, this law was strictly applied, particularly to individuals who were often petty thieves or merely unemployed, falling under the category of habitual vagrants.
 Paradoxically, those with higher purchasing power, such as "advantage players and ruffians", human traffickers, or procurers, rarely faced the harsh consequences of this law due to their legal defenses and financial means.
 News reports of the time often featured sentences handed down under the Vagrancy and Ruffianry Act, which routinely sentenced individuals to one to three years of internment in what were essentially "concentration camps," as dictated by the local courts.

 Furthermore, the Franco regime further amended the law on July 15, 1954, to include the repression of homosexuals.
 In 1970, the law was replaced by another, the Law on Dangerousness and Social Rehabilitation, with similar terms but included sentences of up to five years of internment in prisons or asylums for homosexuals and other individuals deemed socially dangerous for the purpose of rehabilitation, maintaining loitering within its terms.
 Despite the law not being applied during the democratic period, it remained in force until its complete repeal in 1995.

-Sweden

-There is no loitering law in Sweden since it expired in 1981, but the Public Order Act regulates what one can and cannot do in public.
-The municipality decides what rules apply.
-For example, it is prohibited to drink alcohol in some designated public places.
-Loitering can be prohibited under particular circumstances.